 As more companies incorporate ocean bound plastic into their products and packaging, how can third-party certification help ensure that businesses and consumers can trust the claims made?

-OceanCycle provides third-party certification for the Prevented Ocean Plastic™ program, initially launched in partnership with Bantam Materials Ltd in 2019.
+OceanCycle provides third-party certification for the Prevented Ocean Plastic™ programme, initially launched in partnership with Bantam Materials Ltd in 2019.
 OceanCycle is the creation of social entrepreneurs, Robert Goodwin and Ryan Schoenike.
 Robert got his start working on the ocean plastic problem in Haiti after the 2010 earthquake where he helped set up a recycling system, and Ryan founded a company making some of the very first consumer products out of the material collected.

 Originally OceanCycle wanted to make their own products, yet they quickly realized that the best way to prevent ocean plastic pollution at scale was to support other companies.
 In that process, they identified two marketplace needs: first, trust and traceability to prove the origins of the plastic material, and second, working across the supply chain in a way which would make it easy and cost-effective for companies to get involved.